Sponsored by Visit Florida

 - Fanning Springs – blue-green spring waters under ancient live oaks dripping with Spanish Moss.

-Stay: Music Festival Spirit of the Suwanee Music Park and Campground
+Stay: Music Festival Spirit of the Suwannee Music Park and Campground

-The Spirit of the Suwanee Music Park and Campground is 800 acres of outdoor camping fun situated along the banks of the Suwanee River.
+The Spirit of the Suwannee Music Park and Campground is 800 acres of outdoor camping fun situated along the banks of the Suwannee River.

 Not only does it offer primitive and powered camping, it has miles of hiking and horseback riding trails, disc golf course, and canoeing and kayaking on the river.